 - Under Additional Details, add your daily sleep goal.
-I aim for eight hours but set a minimum of seven hours.
+I aim for eight hours but set a minimum of six hours.
 Yours may vary.
 The other options in Additional Details are optional, but I recommend enabling them all.

 - Under Full Schedule, tap Add Schedule.
 Add your times for going to bed and waking up and the days that should apply.
 You can set different schedules for different days.
 Also, decide if you want an alarm to sound at your wake-up time.